akwpark/gettingandcleaningdata/README.md

 ## Preparation

+Before you do anything, open the **run_analysis.R** file in RStudio and run the code.

-Set working directory to "UCI HAR Dataset" prior to running the code.
+Now set the working directory to "UCI HAR Dataset" prior to running the code.

 Alternatively, run **downloadData()** in the console and it should download the necessary files and set the working directory for you.

 ## Running the Analysis